HUSKI3/SkyRux/README.md

 # SkyRux
-Using your phone as an external machine for your chomebook/laptop
+Using your phone as external proccessing power for your chomebook/laptop

 # On phone: